cyrilghali/personal-website/data/authors/default.md

 ## Interests

+- **I love homelabbing**.
+This is real.
+The possibility to be the software engineer, sysadmin and sre of my own lab is just crazy.
+I can break things without worrying about it.

-- **I love listening to other people's experiences** and sharing my own!
-That's why I love reading books, articles and listening to podcasts.
+- **I like listening to other people's experiences** and sharing my own!
+That's why I read books, articles and listen to podcasts.

 - **I'm ambioustly focusing on learning**: I have uninstalled as much apps as I can on my phone.
-I have stopped video games, tv showsm and social media.
+I have stopped video games, tv shows and social media.
 There is so much things that I want to learn, so I hate losing time.

 - **I enjoy discovering**.
 I love playing with new technologies.
 I recently built my own nas/cloud solution and learned more about networking, deployment automation and scripting tools.
 I appreciate developping non technical skills.
 It can be anything: speak a new language, learn negociation, be a good mentor, get better at UX/UI design...
 I also like to meet new people!
 I can easily talk and exchange with anyone.